Get trained to do a Marine Protected Area Watch on a Point Reyes Beach Learn more

 Point Reyes has beaches on three sides of the peninsula.
 Ocean-facing beaches are on the west and south sides, and beaches lining the east and west sides of Tomales Bay.
 There’s something for everyone — from intense surfing to leisurely sunbathing and bonfires.

-Featured Hike: Kehoe Trail
+Featured Hike: Woodward Valley

 By the numbers.